nireeksh19/Web-Programming-Lab-19IS601/README.md

 26. Write a PHP program to connect to a database and retrieve data from a table and show the details in a neat format, Insert Data and show the entered Data, Select Data, Order Data, Delete,Update Data.

+27. Change Text Color of the Elements Using Jquery.

+28. Click event Double click eventin jQuery.

+29. Creating a simple show and hide effect in jQuery